1. The Vijayanagara Empire was founded in ___________.

 Explanation: Venkata II (1586–1614 CE) revived Vijayanagara briefly before final decline.

-26. The Vijayanagara Empire’s administrative system was largely based on:
+26. The Vijayanagara Empire’s administrative system was largely based on___________.

 A) Mauryan model